algorand/go-algorand/data/transactions/logic/README_in.md

 Smart contracts have limits on their execution cost (700, consensus parameter MaxAppProgramCost).
 Before v4, this was a static limit on the cost of all the instructions in the program.
-Since then, the cost is tracked dynamically during execution and must not exceed MaxAppProgramCost.
+Starting in v4, the cost is tracked dynamically during execution and must not exceed MaxAppProgramCost.
 Beginning with v5, programs costs are pooled and tracked dynamically across app executions in a group.
-If `n` application invocations appear in a group, then the total execution cost of such calls must not exceed `n`*MaxAppProgramCost.
-In v6, inner application calls become possible, and each such call increases the pooled budget by MaxAppProgramCost.
+If `n` application invocations appear in a group, then the total execution cost of all such calls must not exceed `n`*MaxAppProgramCost.
+In v6, inner application calls become possible, and each such call increases the pooled budget by MaxAppProgramCost at the time the inner group is submitted with `itxn_submit`.

 Executions of the ClearStateProgram are more stringent, in order to ensure that applications may be closed out, but that applications also